NY Times Best Selling author, Bob Mayer, and his legacy

 I’ve read a handful of Bob’s other novels as well, and hope to catch up on the few I’ve missed due to my own writing projects.
 I’d be all day if I kept going on every one I’ve read, but you get the point.
 Bob Mayer is an author you don’t want to miss.
 No matter what your tastes in reading he has something for everyone, and also an informative selection of non-fiction books you might want to check out as well.

 Have you read any of his works?
 If so, comment below and share your thoughts.

 I’d like to thank Mr. Mayer for his time and countless hours of great reads.
 Keep up the great work, and I look forward to what’s still to come for many years.

 This entry was posted on August 13, 2015 by scryptpublishing.
-It was filed under Artist Of The Month and was tagged with area 51, Atlantis, Author, Author interview, Bob Mayer, Book Review, Conspiracy, Cool Gus Publishing, Green Beret, Greg Donegan, Military thrillers, Nightstalkers, Robert Doherty, Time Patrol.
+It was filed under Reviews and was tagged with area 51, Atlantis, Author, Author interview, Bob Mayer, Book Review, Conspiracy, Cool Gus Publishing, Green Beret, Greg Donegan, Military thrillers, Nightstalkers, Robert Doherty, Time Patrol.